guilhermeblanco/puremvc-js/README.md

 An old-style JavaScript implementation for PureMVC: http://puremvc.org

+THIS IS AN OFFICIAL PORT OF PUREMVC, WHICH IS CURRENTLY PENDING COPYRIGHT APPROVAL.

+This repository may be removed if not approved officially, since PureMVC is currently planning its own official port.

 # About PureMVC

 The PureMVC is a lightweight, MVC framework, designed to help implementing